 "Sorry, I got carried away.
 Not thinking straight right now."

-"I see that.
-But you're right about Gunnar, he is a loser and I wouldn't put it past him to pull these stupid pranks.
-There's nothing I'd like better than to see Gunnar get what's coming to him, but are you sure you want to go over there?
+"You say he put a dummy that looks like you in a box?
+That's sick.
+Gunnar is a loser and I wouldn't put it past him to pull these stupid pranks.
+There's nothing I'd like better than to see him get what's coming to him, but are you sure you want to go over there?
 You could get in a lot of trouble, or even get yourself killed."

 "My mind's made up, Jill.
 I'm not living like this anymore.
 Either Gunnar goes or I go."